State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Results

+For the \textbf{shift}, \textbf{add}, \textbf{logic evaluation}, and \textbf{search tasks}, Fig.~\ref{fig:task_performance_vs_input} and Tables \ref{table:scores_th_crossing} and \ref{table:scores_method_stat} demonstrate that our compression and regularisation approaches performed comparably to the stateful baseline.
+In the logic evaluation and search tasks, the stateless baseline showed a small but statistically significant greater performance than the COMPR and REG approaches, respectively (c.f.\ Tables \ref{table:scores_method_stat} and \ref{table:scores_method_test}).
+For the shift and search tasks, there was only a minimal generalisation beyond the input sequence lengths encountered during training.

-Our generalization approaches are based on a Peephole LSTM to prevent the unconstrained propagation of the hidden state over time.
-For comparison purposes, we implemented the generalization approaches additionally with a vanilla LSTM and evaluated the performance on the sort task, see Section \nameref{sec:lstm vs peehole lstm} in the supplementary materials.
-Indeed, the generalization performance considerably decreased when using state compression or state regularization with a vanilla LSTM.
-Furthermore, without using state compression or state regularization, the Peephole LSTM yielded a similarly poor generalization performance as the vanilla LSTM.
-Thus, the Peephole LSTM alone does not feature generalization capabilities but enables the generalization effect of state compression/regularization.
+We implemented our generalisation approaches using a Peephole LSTM.
+For comparison, we also implemented these approaches with a vanilla LSTM and evaluated its performance on the sort task, as detailed in Section C of the supplementary materials.
+In fact, the generalisation performance significantly dropped when employing state compression or state regularisation with a vanilla LSTM.
+Additionally, we compared the Peephole LSTM with the vanilla LSTM without any generalisation approaches and obtained similarly poor generalisation performance.
+Therefore, while the Peephole LSTM itself did not demonstrate generalisation abilities, it facilitated the generalisation with state compression and regularisation.

-\paragraph{Performance of the stateless controller} Also, the stateless controller improved the input length generalization of the DNC.
-With the sort and differentiation task, it generalized better than the LSTM-based controller (stateful baseline) but worse than the compression or regularization approaches (c.f.\ Fig.~\ref{fig:task_performance_vs_input} and Table \ref{table:scores_th_crossing}).
-However, a statistically significant difference has only been found in the sort task for COMPR\&REG compared to STATELESS-BASELINE.

-With the copy task, the stateless controller generalized best, although not statistically different from the compression or regularization approaches.
-With the add task, the generalization of the stateless controller was similar to the other approaches, and no statistically significant differences have been found to other approaches.
-However, the stateless controller achieved only a suboptimal performance with the shift, logical evaluation, and search tasks.

-\paragraph{Best performing trials} We show the trials with the largest average performance in the interval $N_{in} = 2$ to $N_{in} = 45$ as dashed lines in Fig.~\ref{fig:task_performance_vs_input}, and provide the maximum values in Table \ref{table:scores_method_stat}.
-The best trials of the COMPR, COMPR\&REG, and STATELESS-BASELINE approaches achieved an accuracy of 100\,\% between $N_{in} = 2$ to $N_{in} = 45$ for the sort, copy, differentiation and add tasks.
-For the sort and copy tasks, the best trial of the stateful baseline achieved a generalization performance worse than even the trial median of any other approach.
-Also with the add task, the best stateful baseline trial generalized worse than the other best trials.
-However, for the differentiation task, the situation was inverted, and the best trial of the stateful baseline was superior to the other trials.